 Taking time off for an event or activity during the work day

-The UW supports employee participation in work-related events such as orientations, trainings, online courses, and community building activities.
-The following information provides guidance for when supervisor approval and/or time off requests are required.
+The UW supports employee participation in work-related events and services such as orientations, trainings, online courses, and community building activities.
+The following information provides guidance for when manager approval and/or time off requests are required.

 Absences for work-related activities

 Time off requests are not needed for events or activities required as part of your employment or for professional growth opportunities approved by your supervisor.
 Participation is counted as part of your hours worked.

 Consistent with University of Washington Executive Order 52, employees are provided release time necessary to participate in training up to a maximum of 24 hours per quarter plus travel time to and from class (with release time prorated accordingly for part-time employees.)
 Employees who are not scheduled to work during the time a course is offered may participate in the course; however, no compensatory time off or additional compensation will be allowed.
 Management-directed training is not included in this limitation on release time.

 The University of Washington is proud to support activities that celebrate our community like Whole U events, faculty seminars, and volunteer activities.
 When non-work-related events and activities occur during your scheduled work hours, it is up to you to speak with your manager about the possibility of participating.

 As is true for vacations and other personal absence requests, if the requested time off would impair departmental operations, the manager may deny the request.
 If your manager approves time off to attend the activity, you may use vacation time off, compensatory time, discretionary time off and holiday credit to cover the absence.
 For exempt professional staff who are requesting a partial day absence, please visit the Partial-Day Absence webpage.